Search

 A qualified customs broker can assist in complying with all import and export regulations.
 The Embassy of Canada can assist Canadian companies in identifying relevant service providers.

-Business Culture in Ireland
+Business culture in Ireland

 Business culture in Ireland is informal and somewhat similar to Canada.
 Business dealings are generally relaxed in nature, and are based on long-term, trusting relationships.
 Regular visits to the market help develop these connections and support after-sales support and services.
 Humility is valued, and appearing boastful may be off-putting to a potential business partner or customer.
 80% of the population is of Irish ethnicity and the official languages of the country are English and Irish.